 This fruit is abundant in antioxidants and fiber.
 Those are the 2 nutrients which help lower the blood glucose levels.

 Blueberries contain anthocyanins.
 That is a kind of flavonoid and antioxidant which impacts the color of the fruit.
-Blueberry comes with anti-inflammatory properties, and it is useful in controlling the blood glucose levels.
+Blueberry comes with anti-inflammatory properties, and it is useful in controlling blood glucose levels.

 The oranges come with a low GI.
 Moreover, they are low in fat and rich in vitamin C.

-Believe it or not, but the plum is one of the best fruits for your blood glucose levels.
+Believe it or not, but the plum is one of the best fruits for our blood glucose levels.
 Why?
 Since 30 g of one whole plum has a low GI and around 31 calories.

 But that is not all; the strawberries are rich in vitamins and antioxidants.